Everglades, Key West, Florida

 Florida Keys

-We then left for Key West, crossing the famous but kind of boring Key Largo, stopping at Marathon to swim with dolphins at the Dolphin Research Center
+Heading south for Key West, crossing the famous but kind of boring Key Largo, stopping at Marathon to swim with dolphins at the Dolphin Research Center.

 Dolphins at the Dolphin Research Center in Marathon

-Soon after we arrived in Key West, by far the nicest place of the keys and way more interesting than Miami.
+Key West is reached soon after that.
+It is by far the nicest place of the keys and way more interesting than Miami.

 Pelicans drying up their wings near Key West